 - Policy priorities ahead of the implementation of the first wave.

 Engagement with policy officials at this conference

 Westminster Education Forum conferences typically attract strong interest from policymakers.
-This seminar will be an opportunity for stakeholders to engage with officials who have reserved places representing: the Cabinet Office; DfE; DWP; MoD; DIT; and The Welsh Government.
+This seminar will be an opportunity for stakeholders to engage with officials who have reserved places representing: DfE; Cabinet Office; DIT; DWP; Government Digital Service; Home Office; MoD; and the Welsh Government.